GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Preliminaries

-Here, we introduce the gradients in typical layers, including the fully connected (FC) layer, the convolutional (Conv) layer, and the ReLU activation layer.
-For simplicity, we will ignore the bias items in the following discussion.
+We begin by outlining the fundamental relationships and formulations of gradients in common neural network layers, namely the fully-connected (FC) layer, convolutional (Conv) layer, and ReLU activation layer.
+For simplicity, bias terms are omitted in the following discussion.